donut-party/donut-docs-site/content/docs/system/tutorial/01-your-first-system.md

 * explain all the keys involved
 * point out what's relevant, what's not
 * donut.system exposes a lot, that's what makes it extensible
+* why name it "start"?
+  * ordering behavior
+    * filling a cache
+    * constructing a db thread pool

 ---